mrprotocoll/awesome-books-microverse/README.md

 # 📖 Awesome Book Project <a name="about-project"></a>

-> Describe of project.

 **Awesome Books Project** is a single webpage that enables the adding and removal of book to and from the list of books.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Description of the tech stacks used

 <details>
   <summary>Client</summary>